The main use for an Alert Logic virtual appliance is for remote syslog log collection and in on-premise deployments.

 The appliance is configured with a 40 GB virtual drive.

 - Save the virtual appliance image to your target machine.

 - Import the file into vSphere.

 - Configure your IP address.
 To manually assign an address, log into a serial console with the following credentials: setup/7739521

 - In your browser, type: http://<YourVirtualApplianceIPAddress>.

-- In Unique Registration ID, paste your unique registration key.
+- For Data Center deployments only, in Unique Registration ID, paste your unique registration key.

 - Click Start Claim Process.
 A screen informing you your appliance is provisioning appears.
 For status details, click Go To Detailed Status .

 - Configure all remote syslog sources to send logs to the virtual appliance address on TCP/UDP port 514.